MoratNZ/SCA-rules-wiki/README.md

 Log in; the default user name is ```Admin```, password ```Admin``` (you'll get prompted to change this to a password that sucks less on first login)

 ## Required container environment
-For the containers to stand up correctly, they need the following environment (all of this is provided by the included `docker-compose.yml`, its associated `.env` file, and this repo's `context/` directory - this is for documentation purposes):
+For the containers to stand up correctly, they need the following environment (all of this is provided in the `dev_environment/` directory with the included `docker-compose.yml`, its associated `.env` file, and this repo's `context/` directory - this is for documentation purposes):
 - sca-rules-wiki
   - Environment variables set on container:
       - SITE_NAME